Azure-Samples/java-microservices-asa-standard-lab/Instructions/Labs/ASA-Standard/LAB_04_secure_secrets_asc.md

 ---
 lab:
-    Title: 'Challenge 04: Secure application secrets using Key Vault' Learn module: 'Learn module 4: Secure application secrets using Key Vaults'
+    Title: 'Lab 04: Secure application secrets using Key Vault' Learn module: 'Learn module 4: Secure application secrets using Key Vaults'
 ---

-# Challenge 04: Secure application secrets using Key Vault
+# Lab 04: Secure application secrets using Key Vault

 # Student manual

-## Challenge scenario
+## Lab scenario

 Your team is now running a first version of the `spring-petclinic` microservice application in Azure.
 However you are concerned that your application secrets are stored directly in configuration code.
 As a matter of fact, GitHub has been generating notifications informing you about this vulnerability.
 You want to remediate this issue and implement a secure method of storing application secrets that are part of the database connection string.
 In this unit, you will step through implementing such method.

 ## Objectives

-After you complete this challenge, you will be able to:
+After you complete this lab, you will be able to:

 - Create an Azure Key Vault instance
 - Store your connection string elements as Azure Key Vault secrets